societe-generale/rabbitmq-advanced-spring-boot-starter/README.md

   . . .
 ```
-With the above configuration , the failed message will be send to the dead letter queue which is bind to the dead letter exchange as per the configuration.
+With the above configuration , the failed message will be sent to the dead letter queue which is bind to the dead letter exchange as per the configuration.
 Example : If the queue name is **'some.dummy.queue'** and dead-letter-queue-postfix is **'.dlq'** then dead letter queue will be **'some.dummy.queue.dlq'**

 ![DeadLetterMessage](./doc/image/dead-letter-message.png)